ac-tuwien/MHLib.jl/README.md

 ## Demos

-For demonstration purposes, simple metaheuristic approaches are provided in the `test` subdirectory for the following well-known combinatorial optimization problems.
+For demonstration purposes the `test` subdirectory provides basic implementations for the following classical combinatorial optimization problems.
-They can be started as shown in the respective sections of `runtests.jl`.
-Moreover, there are the standalone demo applications `maxsat_demo.jl` and `runtests_tsp.jl`

-It is recommended to take such a demo as template for solving your own problem.

 - `OneMax`: basic test problem in which the goal is to set all digits in a binary string to `true`